Vin1632/Uni-Research-Collab-Platform/README.md

     Email: vin.thabs@gmai.com
     Password: [Vin_Thabs]
 ```
-the reason being that there is not path to sign-in as an admin since an admin has all the rights/permission to
+The reason being that there is not path to sign-in as an admin since an admin has all the rights/permission to
 change alot of the settings, So it was a built-in user.

-Doesn't Have MFA, so you can test the page for Admin when Marking
+Doesn't have MFA, so you can test the page for Admin when Marking

-## NB---Setup when using Linux(OS)
+## NB - Setup when using Linux(OS)

 ### Clone the repo
 ```